 Here are a few things to keep in mind:

 Getting PMP-certified is a big investment.
 Be prepared to spend a good chunk of time and money on PMP training, studying, and the exam itself.
-For example, you need 35 hours of formal project management education to even apply for PMP certification, and you may decide to pay for a PMP training course or other study materials to prepare for the PMP exam.
+For example, you need 35 hours of formal project management education/training or CAPM Certification to even apply for PMP certification.
+And you may decide to pay for a PMP training course or other study materials to prepare for the PMP exam.